I have a love/hate relationship with butternut squash.

-Wishing you all a merry merry whatever, and hope that this easy butternut squash dip makes an appearance on your coffee table with the best gluten-free crackers!
-At least you won’t require Santa to buy you a new pair of mittens to hide your hands afterwards.
+Wishing you all a happy game day, and hope that this easy butternut squash dip makes an appearance on your coffee table with the best gluten-free crackers!
+At least you won’t require a new pair of mittens to hide your hands afterwards.

 Warm Butternut Squash Dip with Gruyere and Pistachios